FisaGamer/docs/docs/themes.md

 #### Assets

-To have the link to an asset in your theme you can use the function `theme_asset`:
+To have the link to an asset in a theme you can use the function `theme_asset`:
 ```html
 <link rel="stylesheet" href="{{ theme_asset('css/style.css') }}">